 Continuance: The action in previous plans has proven to be effective, as evidenced by increases in student achievement on CAASPP assessments.
 When looking at the percentage of students who did not meet expectations on CAASPP the district has improved scores by 3.14% since 2015 in ELA and improved math scores by 3.48%.
+For the EL student groups, the district saw a 6.29% improvement in ELA and 5.2% improvement in math.

 Expected Outcome(s): As a result of this action, the District will have low-income and Foster Youth students who participate in tutoring see an increase their ELA and Math scores; therefore, a reduction in the performance gap of Foster Youth and Low Income in (ELA/math).
-This action will be measured by using CAASPP as a metric in order to determine if the percentages of the Foster Youth and Low-Income student groups will increase in proficiency and therefore improved performance data/colors on the California Dashboard.
+This action will be measured by using CAASPP as a metric in order to determine if the percentages of the Foster Youth and Low Income student groups will increase in proficiency and therefore improved performance data/colors on the California Dashboard.